Froot-NetSys/NetMigrate/README.md

 make BIND_ROCKSTEADY=1
 ./ycsb-rocksteady -load -db KV -P workloads/workloada -P Rocksteady/load.properties -p threadcount=4 -p recordcount=10000000 -s # load data first, about 5~10 min in our testbed.
 ```
-Check if the source Redis is still loading data from whether the CPU usage of it is 0%.
+Check if the source Redis is still loading data from whether the CPU usage of it is ~0% and memory is ~52%.

 ### 3. Run Migration for Four Protocols
 * [Rocksteady](experiment_steps/Rocksteady.md)